 - Heat the fat in a heavy bottomed pan.

-- Fry the onion, celery and bacon gently for five minutes.
+- Fry the onion, carrot, celery, and bacon gently for five minutes.
+Add garlic during last minute.

-- Add the flour and stir continuously as it cooks slowly and gradually turns brown.
+- Add the flour and stir continuously to coat pan contents, as it cooks slowly and gradually turns brown.

-- Cover the pan and cook to a simmer for about half an hour.
+- Cover the pan and on a low heat, simmering for about half an hour.

-- Taste the sauce and adjust the seasoning as you prefer.
+- Taste the sauce and adjust the seasoning as you prefer by adding salt or pepper.

 Did you make this & like it, or not, let us know?!